Internet DRAFT - draft-daboo-caldav-attachments

 "ATTACH" property whose "MANAGED-ID" property parameter value

-property SHOULD contain an "FILENAME" parameter whose value
+different.
+The "ATTACH" property SHOULD contain a "FILENAME"

-value from the request, taking into account the restrictions
+"filename" parameter value from the request, taking into

-expressed in Section 5.2.
-The "ATTACH" property SHOULD
+account the restrictions expressed in Section 4.2.
+The

 modification of the targeted calendar object resource, the

-server MUST return a 200 HTTP status response.
-It is
+server MUST return an appropriate HTTP success status

-expected that the client will immediately reload the calendar
+is expected that the client will immediately reload the

-The update operation does not take an "rid" parameter and does not
+The update operation does not take a "rid" parameter and does not

-add, nor remove, any "ATTACH" property in the targetted calendar
+add, or remove, any "ATTACH" property in the targetted calendar

 object resource.
 To link an existing attachment to a new instance,